5 Tips to Simplify Group Hotel Bookings

 1. Who’s Going on the Business Trip?

 This first step is always to think about who is going, and gather the information you’ll need to book their travel and accommodations.

 For booking flights, you’ll need each party’s full name and date of birth.
 Double-check everything before making the flight reservation — the spelling of their name must match their IDs exactly.

 Keep in mind that if a person has recently changed their name (due to marriage or other reasons), the reservation needs to be booked under the name on their ID.

 To avoid error, have each individual write the information or provide their ID for you to reference.

-Ask them if they have any wiggle room on when they depart and return.
+Find out if your travelers have any wiggle room on when they depart and return, too.
 Flights tend to be cheaper on different days and times, and if your coworker is flexible, you can choose the most economical one.

-If their schedule is more strict, find out exactly when they’ll need to depart and arrive and write this down.
+If their schedule is more strict, find out exactly when they’ll need to depart and arrive and write it down.